Malte95/Sprite-Flight/README.md

 - 🎵 Sound effects and simple UI
 - 🛠️ Basic 3D physics interactions

-*(Adjust this list to exactly match your implementation.)*

 ---

 ## 🧠 What I learned
-This project builds on fundamentals similar to Unity’s official beginner 2D game course, where you learn to:

 - Set up and navigate Unity projects and scenes
 - Use physics and colliders to make GameObjects interactive